duyixian1234/vscode_setting_python/README.md

 # vscode_setting_python
-A sample setting.json of VIsual Studio Code for Python project.
+A sample setting.json of Visual Studio Code for Python project.

+Assume that you have installed the Python exetension.